mklarqvist/tomahawk/README.md

 # Fast calculation of LD in large-scale cohorts
 Tomahawk is a machine-optimized library for computing linkage-disequilibrium from population-sized datasets.
 Tomahawk permits close to real-time analysis of regions-of-interest in datasets of many millions of diploid individuals.

-Tomahawk efficiently compress genotypic data by exploiting intrinsic genetic properties and we describe algorithms to directly query, manipulate, and explore this jointly compressed representation in-place.
-We represent genotypic vectors as fixed-width run-length encoded (RLE) objects.
+Genotypic data is efficiently compressed by exploiting intrinsic genetic properties and we describe algorithms to directly query, manipulate, and explore this jointly compressed representation in-place.
+Genotypic vectors are represented as fixed-width run-length encoded (RLE) objects.
 This encoding scheme is generally superior to dynamic-width encoding approaches in terms of iteration speed but inferior in terms of compressibility.
 The primitive type of RLE entries is fixed across a file and is determined contextually depending on the total number of samples.

 We describe efficient algorithms to calculate genome-wide linkage disequilibrium for all pairwise alleles/genotypes in large-scale cohorts.
 In order to achieve speed, Tomahawk combines two efficient algorithms that exploit different concepts: 1) low genetic diversity and 2) large memory registers on modern processors.
 The first algorithm directly compares RLE entries from two vectors.
 The other transforms RLE entries to uncompressed bit-vectors and use machine-optimized SIMD-instructions to directly compare two such bit-vectors.
 This second algorithm also exploits the relatively low genetic diversity within species using implicit heuristics.
 Both algorithms are embarrassingly parallel and have been successfully tested on datasets with up to 10 million individuals using thousands of cores on hundreds of machines using the [Wellcome Trust Sanger Institute](http://www.sanger.ac.uk/) compute farm.